paulinacucalon/melodies/ideas.md

 1. Bag of notes
     - 88-dimensional vector of how many times each note is hit (assuming standard 88-key piano)
     - Could consolidate octaves to 12 or 24 dimensions (e.g. high octave and low octave)
+    - Can do weighted sums using volume or length instead of just counts
 2. Bag of chords
     - N-dimensional vector where we track how many combinations of notes are hit at once and make each new combination an entry in the vector
 3. TF/IDF
+4. Overtime representation, e.g. first X measures

 Questions
 - Encoding speed?
 I think it's based on time, not like whether it's a quarter note.
 So might be hard to split notes or chords into sub-buckets of note length.